-A wireframe is a method of rendering a 3D object.
+A wireframe render is a method of rendering a 3D object.
 It is a visual presentation of a three-dimensional or physical object used in 3D computer graphics.
 It is created by specifying each edge of the physical object where two mathematically continuous smooth surfaces meet, or by connecting an object’s constituent vertices using straight lines or curves.

 1. Method: Playblast Rendering

 Playblast is a method of capturing unrendered frames on a viewport to form an animation.
 When we create a playblast, Maya goes through and takes a screenshot of each frame and combines them all together to form an animation.
 So moving on to my cool technique which I used for wireframe renderings.

 Note – Playblast captures frames according to viewports resolution.
 So if your screen’s maximum resolution is 1024 by 768 then forget about getting HD renders.
 The rule of thumb here is that the more the screen resolution the bigger the render you get.
 So to make HD renders (720p or larger) push your graphic card screen resolution to the maximum.

 First, select your model and assign a Lambert shader to it.
 Then go to the attribute editor (ctrl+a) make the colour white and set the white colour value to 1.5 to give it a higher saturation.

 Now go to the panel menu and under Shading check wireframe on Shaded.

 Now select the object go to Display>Wireframe Colour and set the colour to